Local Government Environmental Cost Recovery Tools

 At Davis|Kuelthau, s.c., our experienced attorneys have successfully represented municipalities and private parties in municipal cost recovery proceedings, in insurance matters involving the use of older CGL policies to fund investigative and remedial activities and in coverage disputes and litigation.
 If you have questions, please contact your Davis|Kuelthau, s.c. attorney, the authors linked above or the related practice group chair linked here.

-This article has been submitted to the League of Municipalities for publication in one of their upcoming Spring/Summer 2019 issues.
+This article has been published in the League of Municipalities September 2019 Edition.

 See Wis.
 Stat. §§ 292.33(2) and 292.11(9)(e)1m.